skylord0001/raffleapi-django/Readme.md

 ![Terminal](readme/Screenshot%20(968).png?raw=true)

+## Code Usage
+The code is free to use for learning purposes.
+For development or further usage, please contact the developer at devfemibadmus@gmail.com for permission or collaboration.

 Feel free to explore, learn, and contribute to this project!

 **Note:** This project was initially intended for [luckytreeraffle.com](https://luckytreeraffle.com/) but was discontinued due to a lack of investors.